 Often, time, effort, and money don’t bring the desired results.
 In fact, this may be a targeting problem, not a product problem.

 Not everyone on this planet needs your product—and that’s normal.
 So, trying to market to everyone and anyone is simply a waste of resources.

-To achieve growth, you need to focus on a specific audience who is genuinely interested in your product value.
+To achieve growth, you need to focus on a specific audience that is genuinely interested in your product value.

 To identify your target market: